valentjn/vscode-ltex/pages/docs/settings.md

 - One of the following values:

   - `"default"`: The environment is treated like unknown environments are treated by default: The '\begin' and '\end' commands are ignored, but the contents of the environment are not ignored.
-  - `"ignore"`: The whole environment together with its contents are ignored.
+  - `"ignore"`: The whole environment together with its contents is ignored.

 </div>